Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Recent Performances

-- Wilson tacked on 24 yards on six carries, averaging four yards per carry.
+- He also ran the ball six times for 24 yards, averaging four yards per carry on the ground.

-- Wilson has thrown for 573 yards (191.0 ypg) to lead Seattle, completing 60.9% of his passes and recording six touchdown passes and one interception over his last three appearances.
+- Wilson has thrown for 573 yards (191.0 ypg), completing 60.9% of his passes and tossing six touchdown passes and one interception over his last three games.

 - He also has 37 rushing yards on eight carries, averaging 12.3 yards per game on the ground.